aminelli90/dynamic-scrollbar/README.md

 That scrollbar appear at the beginning and disappear automatically at the end of the element you want to scroll horizontally, with a fixed position at the bottom of the page.

+The scrollbar show up as soon as you start scrolling your large content vertically.

 DEFAULT PARAMETERS DESCRIPTION

 scrollableContent: 'table' --> the content's type you want to scroll